Skip to main content

 )

-The model currently supports English, Spanish, French, German, Italian, Portuguese, Dutch, Chinese, Japanese, Korean, Indonesian, Turkish, and Russian.
+The model currently supports English, Spanish, French, German, Italian, Portuguese, Dutch, Chinese, Japanese, Korean, Indonesian, Turkish, Russian, and Hindi.

 Realtime model usage